Global cloud data traffic growing rapidly - Cisco

-Gobal data center traffic overall will increase four-fold, a 33 percent compound annual growth rate between 2010 and 2015, according to Cisco.
+Gobal data centre traffic overall will increase four-fold, a 33 percent compound annual growth rate between 2010 and 2015, according to Cisco.

 That translates into data traffic of 4.8 zettabytes per year by 2015 or every man, woman and child watching a full length movie once a day for one year.